yatotaus/globant-bootcamps-UI/README.md

 Here at Globant we are technology agnostic, every developer is welcomed to study anything he wants.
 However we do recommend from a maturity and scalabilty points of view `Angular` or `React`.

 This Bootcamp will focus around `Angular` that does not mean that you should stop there, if you want to dig into `React` please do, it'll help you in the future.

+## Day XX: AngularJS 101

+AngularJS is a structural framework for dynamic web apps.
+It lets you use HTML as your template language and lets you extend HTML's syntax to express your application's components clearly.
+AngularJS's data binding and dependency injection eliminate much of the code you would otherwise have to write, and it all happens within the browser.

+It attempts to minimize the impedance mismatch between document centric HTML and what an application needs by creating new HTML constructs.
+AngularJS teaches the browser new syntax through a construct we call directives.

+We will focus on some core elements:

+- Directives
+- Factory
+- Services
+- Modules
+- Digest cycle

 ## Day 10: TypeScript 101